Jessica Pegula's Success and Achievements in Timeline

 2018: First WTA Tour Singles Final

-2021: Australian Open Quarterfinal
+2021: Australian Open Quarterfinalist

-2021: Italian Open Victory Over Naomi Osaka
+2021: Italian Open Victory over Naomi Osaka

-January 31, 2022: Highest Singles and Doubles Ranking
+January 31, 2022: Highest Rankings in Singles and Doubles

 On January 31, 2022, following her performance at the Australian Open, Jessica Pegula achieved her highest rankings in singles (No. 16) and doubles (No. 41).

-June 6, 2022: Top 10 Ranking
+June 6, 2022: Top 10 Singles Ranking

-October 2022: Career-High Singles Ranking
+October 2022: Achieves Career-High Singles Ranking

 In October 2022, Jessica Pegula achieved a career-high singles ranking of world No. 3.